 What is a Benefit Under Paragraph 1(b)?

 The CCJ also ruled that an award for an employee's loss of benefits under paragraph 1(b) does not include wages.
+See paragraphs 125 and 126 of the case transcript.

 In Chandler v BTMI, the Employment Rights Tribunal ruled that a pension or a travel allowance is a benefit under paragraph 1(b).